yudopr11/yupi/README.md

 ```

 ### Notes:
-1. The API uses OpenAI's GPT-4o to analyze the bill image, AI can be wrong
+1. The API uses OpenAI's models to analyze the bill image
+2. Item Quantity Handling:
+   - Quantities are automatically detected (e.g., "2 Nasi Goreng 110000" means 2 items at 55000 each)
+   - Unit prices are calculated by dividing total price by quantity
+   - Individual items are listed with their unit prices, not total prices
+3. Bill Summary Section:
+   - If the bill has a summary section, those exact values are used
+   - Summary typically includes: Items Total, VAT, Service Charge, and Final Total
+   - These values are used as-is rather than being recalculated
+4. VAT Calculation:
-2. VAT (11%) is automatically applied for Indonesian Rupiah if not stated in the bill
+   - Uses exact VAT amount if shown in bill summary
+   - If not shown: 11% for Indonesian Rupiah, or as stated for other currencies
+   - Calculated proportionally based on individual order totals
+5. Service Charges:
+   - Uses exact amount if shown in summary section
-3. Service charges and other fees are split equally among all individuals
+   - Split equally among all individuals
-4. Discounts are handled in two ways:
+6. Discounts are handled in two ways:
    - Percentage-based discounts: Distributed proportionally based on order totals
    - Fixed-amount discounts: Split equally among all individuals
+7. Important:
-5. Crossed-out prices in the bill are ignored (considered marketing displays)
+   - Crossed-out prices in the bill are ignored (considered marketing displays)
-6. All monetary calculations are rounded to 2 decimal places
+   - All monetary calculations are rounded to 2 decimal places
+   - The sum of all individual shares always equals the total bill
+   - Quantities are always considered when calculating unit prices

 ## Error Responses